epomatti/az-vm-jit/README.md

 Start by creating the sandbox infrastructure:

+> [!TIP]
+> If you get the error `'LinuxJITPolicy' is not onboarded to Defender For Servers offering.`, add the server to Defender and apply again to finish the setup.

 ```sh
 terraform init
 terraform apply -auto-approve
 ```

-The execution will fail with the following error:

-> [!TIP]
-> If you get the error `'LinuxJITPolicy' is not onboarded to Defender For Servers offering.`, add the server to Defender and apply again to finish the setup.

-Add the server to Defender and apply again to finish the setup.

 ## JIT